-Grow Blue Spruce in containers and tubs or in open areas where you seek a trouble-free ground cover.
+Grow Sedum Blue Spruce in containers and tubs or open areas where you seek a tolerant groundcover.

-The plant is also good for edging and for naturalizing, but you’ll need to stay on top of it to prevent it from running rampant.
+The plant is also good for edging and naturalizing, but you must stay on top to prevent it from running rampant.

-The Sedum reflexum has naturalized in Washington state and many eastern states and a good portion of Canada.
+The Sedum reflexum has naturalized in Washington state, many eastern states, and a good portion of Canada.

-It is an especially good choice for rock gardens and to naturalize in areas with very dry soil, clay soil or problems with erosion.
+It is an especially beautiful addition to rock gardens, alpine gardens, mass plantings, container planting, and green roofs.
+The blue spruce stonecrop plant is also a good choice to naturalize in areas with very dry soil, clay soil, or problems with erosion.

 The plant is rabbit and deer resistant, drought tolerant, and in some very hot, sunny, full sun locations, it can even be used as a lawn substitute.